skousik/RTD_tutorial/step_3_FRS_computation/README.tex.md

 plot_2D_msspoly_contour(I_z,z,1,'LineWidth',1.5,'Color',[0.1 0.8 0.3])
 ```

 Since this example used a degree 4 representation of the FRS, it's not a very "tight" fit.
 We can increase the degree to get the fit better, but note that any degree above 8 is going to have a hard time solving on a laptop.
+In addition, because we're including $g$, we're always going to be a bit conservative.

 For this degree 4 case, one thing that helps is simply increasing the distance scaling so the SOS program is smaller.
 Add the following line to `example_7_compute_turtlebot_FRS.m` after loading the scaling and run it again:

 ```
 distance_scale = 1.5 * distance_scale ;